hainayanda/Artisan/Example/Pods/Pharos/README.md

 }
 ```

-it will store self as weak reference for the method call.
+it will store self as a weak reference for the method call.

 if you want the observer to run using the current value, just invoke it: